leob/ionic-quickstarter/README.md

 * Improved project structure (a modular app structure suitable for bigger apps)
 * Unit test support using Karma and Jasmine
 * Signup and login flow implemented using Parse (with the flexibility to plug in other implementations)
+* Basic integration with Ionic Analytics (this can be switched off easily if you don't use it)
 * Support for the two main Ionic UI patterns: side menus and tabs, and an Intro screen with a Slider
 * Includes some commonly used features, for instance form validation using ng-messages
 * Provides workarounds for a number of well-known issues in Ionic apps